Men’s sunglasses: Which are best for your face shape?

 As with the square, if your face is round, it’s best to avoid anything overly large.

 Look for shades that balance those curves with straight lines.
-Thinner, dark horizontal shades with a little curve at the ends usually flatter this face shape.
+Thin, dark horizontal shades with a little curve at each end usually flatter a round face shape.

 While it’s best to avoid perfect circles, the gentle curve of aviators may look great on you.